Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/4-recursion.md

 recursive:

 - time: O(2^n)
-- space: O(n) - maximum number of calls in call stack
+- space: O(n) -> maximum recursion depth * the space required per node

 **Note: For Fibonacci recursive implementation or any recursive algorithm, the space required is proportional to the maximum depth of